-He would often remember a priest named Dan having read about him in an English magazine for sedate old farts or those well on their way to becoming one.
-A weekly publication much too reactionary for him particularly after starting that timid rebellion against convention of his.
-The time he realised he had become more of a Christian and less of a Catholic, equating this rag with his own tiresome and doctrinaire Osservatore Romano.
-Even though the former had finally offered up a story about a real man, a progressive man, a man to his heart, an Irish ex-priest living the full meaning of the scriptures in southern Sudan.
+He would often remember a priest named Dan having read about him in an English magazine for sedate old farts or those on their way to becoming one.
+A weekly publication much too reactionary for him particularly after starting that timid rebellion of his.
+The time he realised he had become more of a Christian and less of a Catholic, equating the rag with his own tiresome and doctrinaire Osservatore Romano even though the former had finally offered up a story about a real man, a progressive man, a man to his heart, an Irish ex-priest living the full meaning of the scriptures in southern Sudan.

 He had found the issue lying abandoned on the red plastic table of a sidewalk café, no doubt left there by some pudgy British tourist.
 Leafing through it he had felt ridiculously bored that evening, a pervasive sense of ennui taking hold of him.
 Like being stuck in quicksand but no longer giving a damn, life a soggy marsh or a mechanical trap, either way a mere step towards something even worse, not better perhaps.